The Papers of Benjamin Franklin: APS and Yale publication

 The project to publish Franklin's thousands of papers and other documents began in 1952 at the home of Alfred Whitney Griswold, Yale University's president, where the extensive collection of William Mason Smith at the Sterling Memorial Library was discussed.
 In autumn of that year, advice from Leonard W. Labaree, a member of the Yale history department for 42 years, was requested, with the hopes that a new edition of Franklin's papers would result.
 The Franklin project was inspired by a similar project involving the papers of Thomas Jefferson at Princeton University.
 Labaree made it clear that no such project could reach fruition without the full cooperation of the American Philosophical Society.
-Several meetings were held in Philadelphia, under the auspices of Society president, Justice Owen J, Roberts, an agreement was made and the joint sponsorship formally established in 1953.
+Several meetings were held in Philadelphia, under the auspices of Society president, Justice Owen J. Roberts, an agreement was made and the joint sponsorship formally established in 1953.
 Editors and editorial offices were selected and on the 248th anniversary of Franklin's birth a public announcement was made about the commencement of the project.
 The Director of Yale University Press, Chester Kerr, gave assurances that nothing but the best printing, design and materials would be employed in the production of the Franklin Papers.
 A comprehensive listing of the Franklin Papers can be viewed at the National Archives.

 The project has been ongoing, and as of 2022, forty-three volumes have been published and is expected to reach forty-seven, and will include some 30,000 extant papers.
 More than half of the overall collection of papers are in possession of the American Philosophical Society.
 Each of the volumes have their own index, with a cumulative index at the end.
 Much of Franklin's literary works have never been reprinted since they first appeared in the 1720s and 1730s.
-The publishes at Yale University hold that the project will add usefully to the existing body of early American materials.
+The publishers at Yale University hold that the project will add usefully to the existing body of early American materials.
 Of special interests to collectors will be the reproduction in photographic facsimile, for the first time, of the entire twenty-four pages of the "first impression" of the first Poor Richard's Almanack, taken from a one-of-a-kind copy housed in the Rosenbach Museum and Library in Philadelphia.

 The Papers of Benjamin Franklin project is considered to have offered new scholarly information, with significant work being done on Franklin's life that has resulted in a new level of sophistication during the second half of the twentieth century.
 Today scholars and students have available to them more information and historical analysis on Franklin and his associations than those of previous generations.

 Several publications of Franklin's papers were issued prior to the APS-Yale publication, which includes those of editors Jared Sparks (1836–1840), John Bigelow (1900-1903) and Albert Henry Smyth (1905-1906).